mcrot/meetup-python-hdf5/README.md

 Some slides shown during the meetup.
 Contents:

 - Main features of HDF5
-- Overview: Packages for HDF5 with Python
+- **Overview of main features** of Python packages

   + h5py
   + pytables
   + pandas
   + xarray

+  all providing interfaces to HDF5 files